Gladys Liu: Investigations into foreign interference

-In 2019, media reports linked Liu to an external influence organization called the World Trade United Foundation, which has ties to the United Front Work Department, which manages interest groups in support of the Chinese Communist Party.
+In 2019, media reports linked Liu to an external influence organisation called the World Trade United Foundation, which has ties to the United Front Work Department, which manages interest groups in support of the Chinese Communist Party.
 Many of the World Trade United Foundation's members are also members of Chinese People's Political Consultative Conference.
-In response to the reports, Liu claims to have left the World Trade United Foundation in 2016.
+In response to the reports, Liu said that she left the World Trade United Foundation in 2016.
 Liu was also reported to have been a member of two other front organisations from 2003 to 2015 that were both later rolled into the United Front Work Department.
 Liu responded that she could not recall if she had been a member of the department over the 12-year period.

 It has also been reported that in 2018 the Australian Security Intelligence Organisation (ASIO) had vetted certain guests at a "meet and greet" organised by Liu, and suggested that then-PM Malcolm Turnbull not attend it.

-In November 2019, media reports emerged that Liu had connections to an alleged Chinese spy, Nick Zhao – based on two images showing Zhao sitting next to Liu at a meeting for the Eastern Multicultural Branch of the Victorian Liberal Party on January 26, 2016 in Liu's former home.
+In November 2019, media reports emerged that Liu had connections to an alleged Chinese spy, Nick Zhao – based on two images showing Zhao sitting next to Liu at a meeting for the Eastern Multicultural Branch of the Victorian Liberal Party on 26 January 2016, in Liu's former home.
 Zhao claimed that he had been offered over $1 million by an unnamed Chinese businessman to infiltrate the Australian Government by running for the seat of Chisholm.
 Zhao reported the alleged cultivation to ASIO.
-Liu reported that she "had no recollection" of meeting Zhao.
+Liu said that she "had no recollection" of meeting Zhao.

-Australian Prime Minister Scott Morrison has expressed his support for Liu and stated that criticism of the MP was racially motivated.
+Australian Prime Minister Scott Morrison expressed his support for Liu and stated that criticism of the MP was racially motivated.
 Morrison dubbed the attacks on Liu a "smear" campaign with a "grubby undertone".
 Morrison refused to comment on whether Australian intelligence agencies have previously investigated Liu.

 At the 2017 Victorian Liberal Party conference, the party's Eastern Multicultural Branch, of which Liu was president, proposed a motion that would make foreign investment in agribusiness and agricultural land permissible without prior approval of the Foreign Investment Review Board.

 Liu was reported to have failed to declare a $39,675 AUD donation to the Victorian Liberal Party in 2015–2016.

-It was alleged by Labor Senator Penny Wong that Liu promised to write references letters for foreign students' residency applications if they volunteered on her campaign.
+It was alleged by Labor Senator Penny Wong that Liu promised to write reference letters for foreign students' residency applications if they volunteered on her campaign.

 In December 2019, The Sydney Morning Herald reported that Liu assisted in securing meetings with federal politicians for the Australian subsidiary of Brighsun, a Chinese-controlled energy group.
 Brighsun was later implicated in a drug money laundering probe conducted by the Australian Federal Police and the Australian Criminal Intelligence Commission.

 In January 2021, the Australian Broadcasting Corporation reported that ASIO was investigating a donor with ties to Liu over foreign interference risks.